hardba11/daVinci_B-26B/README.md

 Why this fork of daVinci_B-26B from fguk/voodoo ?
 -------------------------------------------------

-Just for fun, and need to have a git repo.
+Just for fun, and I need to have a git repo.

-This version is unarmed and will have futur changes on the model to be more cosy.
+This model will become a civilian-unarmed and modern version.
+It will be more cosy (Van Life !).

-If you want the original version, please go to fguk hangar !
+If you want the original version, please go to fguk hangar [DaVinci warbirds](https://sites.google.com/view/fgukhangar/flightgear-uk-home-page/hangar/davinci-aircraft/warbirds) !

 Installation
 ------------